 Green beans are best stored unwashed in a plastic container in the refrigerator.
 To keep beans their freshest, do not snap off the ends of the beans before storing.
 If refrigerated properly, green beans will keep for 5 to 7 days.
 Fresh green beans can also be frozen for future use.
 For best freezing results, steam beans for 2-3 minutes and then place beans in ice cold water to stop the cooking process.
 Place completely cooled beans in freezer safe packaging.
 Green beans will keep frozen for 3 to 6 months.

 As with all vegetables, the healthiest way to cook green beans is to steam them.
 However, green beans can also be boiled, sautéed, roasted and even eaten raw.

 Have a picky eater that won’t even touch these glorious greens?
 Well they won’t be able to pass up these crunchy Green Bean Fries!

 Preheat oven to 450 degrees.

 Rinse green beans in lukewarm water and dry completely.
 Snap or cut off both ends of the beans.

-Toss prepared beans in ranch dressing.
+Toss prepared beans in flour. ranch dressing.
 Dip ranch covered green beans in panko bread crumbs and the place beans in a single layer on a baking sheet.